Vladislao/proxy-supervisor/README.md

 #### monitor.check()
   * Returns: *\<Promise\>* A promise, which resolves into an array of dead proxies.
 Those proxies are already removed from listeners.

   Validates proxies.
 This method will create parallel requests to the target location for each proxy.
 Timed out, unreachable or blocked proxies will be removed from all listeners.
-By default valid status codes are *200, 201, 202*.
+By default, valid status codes are *200, 201, 202*.

 #### monitor.onResponse(callback)
   You can specify your own handler for proxies.
 Callback should have a signature of *(err, proxy, res, body)* and return *true* for valid proxy and *false* otherwise.